 - Unneutered female cats are at greater risk of developing mammary cancer.

 You can download a leaflet on neutering here,

 or watch a short video on neutering here

-Puberty usually occurs around five to eight months in cats, although it can happen as early as four months depending on the breed.
-Cats Protection recommends neutering both male and female cats from four months of age.
+Puberty usually occurs around five to eight months in cats, although it can happen as early as four months, depending on the breed.
+Cats Protection recommends neutering both male and female cats from the age of four months.
+Such early neutering is proven to be safe and effective (see More about neutering below).
 However, it is important to note that the vet responsible for your cat will specify when they are prepared to carry out the neutering operation (usually between four and six months of age).
 Your vet will consider each case on its own merits.
 Please note

 : If you have any concerns about your cat’s health or behaviour, then please contact your vet as soon as possible.

 If you need to neuter your cat and cannot afford the cost, we can often help.

 For cat owners in need, we can provide assistance in the form of money-off vouchers towards the veterinary cost of neutering.
 Certain vets in our area will also provide free neutering under the London Cat Care & Control Consortium (C4) scheme that is funded by Cats Protection and several other charities.
 For more information, please visit the C4 website

 or call our Local Helpline 0333 567 4746

 This is also the number to call for advice on cat care issues or what to do for a cat in need.
 More about neutering: What is neutering?